Ceyxleo/DOC-Param-Map/README.md

 # DOC-Param-Map
-This repository includes the codes regarding feature selection, model training, validation, and generate related plots in paper titled "Deriving a Transformation Rate Map of Dissolved Organic Carbon over the Contiguous U.S." doi: https://doi.org/10.5194/essd-2024-43
+This repository contains the code for feature selection, model training, validation, and generating plots related to the paper titled "Deriving a Transformation Rate Map of Dissolved Organic Carbon over the Contiguous U.S." (DOI: https://doi.org/10.5194/essd-2024-43).
+The required input files are available in the accompanying Zenodo repository at https://zenodo.org/records/14563816.